 Therefore, it still mainly relies on the heat conduction and heat convection of the drum, and the heating efficiency is not good.

-The fluid bed type roasters utilise hot air and air pressure to heat and stir the beans as well as take out the water through the air flow during heating.
+The fluid bed type coffee roasters utilise hot air and air pressure to heat and stir the beans as well as take out the water through the air flow during heating.
 The water will be completely discharged from the roasting chamber and the hot air will be the only heat source.
-Therefore, the steaming roasting method is not applicable to the fluid bed roaster.
+Therefore, the steaming roasting method is not applicable to the fluid bed coffee roasters.

 Some people like the simple tasting and some like the complex tasting of coffee.
 The so-called “layers” is the different roasting levels of the roasted beans which can be observed through the cross-section of the bean.
 The different roasting levels result in a mixed flavour of the darker roasted surface and the lighter roasted core of the bean.